 Semi Truck Accidents: Gross Negligence and Willful and Wanton Misconduct

-While ordinary negligence is the failure to exercise ordinary care, gross negligence requires a mental attitude which shows that the defendant knowingly acted with a gross lack of concern, which raises the belief that the act or omission alleged was the result of a purposeful indifference to the health and safety of others.
-The requisite state of mind, which demonstrates a purposeful indifference can be inferred by the defendant's actions.
+While ordinary negligence is the failure to exercise ordinary care, gross negligence requires a mental attitude that shows that the defendant knowingly acted with a gross lack of concern, which raises the belief that the act or omission alleged was the result of a purposeful indifference to the health and safety of others.
+The requisite state of mind, which demonstrates a purposeful indifference, can be inferred by the defendant's actions.

-In a jurisdiction that recognizes the principle of gross negligence will ordinarily allow recovery of exemplary damages against an at-fault driver as punishment for her wrongdoing.
+A jurisdiction that recognizes the principle of gross negligence will ordinarily allow recovery of exemplary damages against an at-fault driver as punishment for her wrongdoing.
 If enough evidence is established for a showing of gross negligence, in some jurisdictions, an award of punitive damages will be ordered not only against the semi-truck driver but also against the owner and/or employer of the truck and driver.

 In one case where a truck driver left his stalled truck unattended, with fewer flares than required by law, and near a highway in darkness, a finding of gross negligence was established.
 Inter-City Trucking Co. v.
 Daniels, 178 S. W. 2d.

-In another similar instance, gross negligence was also found where the driver of a disabled tractor-trailer left his vehicle parked on the highway without lights.
+In another similar instance, gross negligence was also found when the driver of a disabled tractor-trailer left his vehicle parked on the highway without lights.
 Garner v.
 Maxwell, 360 S.W.2d 64.
 In yet example of gross negligence, a truck driver's attempt to turn his tractor-trailer on an interstate so that he could proceed north in the southbound lane and exit at a nearby entrance ramp to go to a restaurant failed when the rig got stuck midway through the turn and blocked the southbound lanes and the left berm.
 Worse still, the semi-truck driver could not place flares out because the flare compartment in his cab was jammed shut.
 As a result, an approaching automobile collided with the truck, and the driver was killed.
 Sakamoto v.
 N.A.B.
 Trucking Co., 717 F.2d 1000.

 If injured in a motor vehicle collision involving a semi-truck, it is vital to consult with an experienced and knowledgeable semi-truck accident attorney to determine all your options and potential damages that may be available.
 Cases involving commercial vehicles are often complex and challenging.
-It is essential to consult with an experienced commercial vehicle accident lawyer, so all options are considered.Fresno Truck Accident Lawyer
+It is essential to consult with an experienced commercial vehicle accident lawyer so all options are considered.Fresno Truck Accident Lawyer

-I'm Ed Smith, a Truck Accident Lawyer in Fresno.
-If you or a family member has been severely injured in an accident involving a big truck, call me today for free, friendly advice at (559) 377-7676 or (800) 404-5400.
+If you or a family member has been severely injured in a big truck accident, call me today for free, friendly advice at (559) 377-7676 or (800) 404-5400.